Gallery | Packages | Hunt Info | Booking

 Hunting Arizona Black Bears Over Water

-With lower Spring activity levels sitting blinds over frequented water sources is often going to be the most productive technique for archery hunting.
+With lower activity levels in glassing-friendly areas, sitting ground blinds near frequented water sources is often going to be the most productive technique for archery hunting.
 The annual monsoon usually brings rain to black bear country in early July.
 When conditions are still dry bears may hit water sources multiple times a day.
-The best method for identifying which water source to hunt is the use of trail cameras.
+The best method for identifying which water source to hunt is by identifying recent sign and tracks.

 BOOKING YOUR BEAR HUNT

-The 2020 season awaits!
+Hunting season awaits!
 Arizona Black Bear hunts are available on a first-come-first-serve basis.
 If you want to hunt the best seasons and areas, get signed up early.
 Upon booking a 50% deposit is required to hold your upcoming hunt spot.
 Tags are available Over-The-Counter at any tag retailer in the state of Arizona.
-For further information on season dates, openings, and pricing contact us at (623) 606-3364 or Email if messaging us below, please specify which species and hunt you are interested in.
+For further information on season dates, openings, and pricing contact us at (623) 606-3364 or Email: HUNTS@CHASENTHEKING.COM, if messaging us below, please specify which species and hunt you are interested in.